cchalc/databricks-aiagent-hack/README.md

 Create an AI Agent proof-of-concept using one or more Databricks tools.
 - **Platforms:**
     - Databricks for building projects
-    - Devpost for submitting projects and forming teams
 - **New Projects Only:**
 Projects must be created only during the Project Period.
 - **Third Party Integrations:**